 - Block another user if they don’t want contact with them.
 Once blocked, they won’t be able to see each other on the Yubo platform or find their profiles on Swipes or in Lives (see Safety and Privacy settings).

 - Hide their location if they want only their country (not their city) to be visible underneath their username on their profile.
 They can also do this by switching off location data in their phone’s settings (see Safety and Privacy settings).

 - Decide whether they want their camera and microphone on or off when using Yubo (see Safety and Privacy settings).

 - Choose their preferred gender, age and location (country) for Swipes or select ‘Hide from Swipe’ if they don’t want their profile to be visible to others (see Manage Swipe setting).

 In Settings, our users can also ask questions, provide suggestions and report safety concerns (see Help section), access our Community Guidelines and Terms of Service and delete their Yubo account.

 Our Community Guidelines are all about treating one another with respect.
 We have strict rules to make sure that discussions between users are respectful and similar to those they would have in real life.
-Topics covered by our guidelines include nudity, violence, drugs, hate speech, fake profiles and bullying.
+Topics covered by our guidelines include sexual behaviour and harassment, nudity, violence, drugs, hate speech, and animal abuse, among others.

 Content monitoring and moderation